The apparel and footwear PEFCR in more detail

-What products will be covered by the PEFCR?
+What products are covered by the PEFCR?

 > Circularity

-PEFCR provides rules to assess circularity in two cases:
+They provide rules to assess circularity in two cases:

 - If the product uses recycled materials.